 He won’t lose one of them.
-The fruit of the travail of the soul of The Son of God will come home, through missions and in no other way.
-Therefore the success of missions is certain.
-Oh there's so many more texts we can refer to.
+The fruit of the travail of the soul of the Son of God will come home, through missions and in no other way.
+Therefore, the success of missions is certain.
+Oh, there are so many more texts we can refer to.

 Why did he become a Jew incarnate in Palestine, and suffer and die?
-So that eh nations might glorify God for His mercy.
+So that the nations might glorify God for his mercy.
 There are many people who argue about what’s the ultimate purpose of God in creation, and some argue that it is a manifestation of his love.
 That’s almost exactly right.

-It’s just not quite the ultimate thing, because there in that verse what you see is, he became a servant to the circumcised in order that the nations might glorify God for His mercy.
-Mercy is pan ultimate.
-The glory of God is ultimate but the glory of God is at stake in mercy reaching the nations and wining them to himself, and therefore since the glory of God is at stake, it is the ultimate purpose of God in creation and therefore it cannot fail, because God did not create the universe to fail.
+It’s just not quite the ultimate thing, because there in that verse what you see is, he became a servant to the circumcised in order that the nations might glorify God for his mercy.
+Mercy is penultimate.
+The glory of God is ultimate but the glory of God is at stake in mercy reaching the nations and winning them to himself, and therefore since the glory of God is at stake, it is the ultimate purpose of God in creation and therefore it cannot fail, because God did not create the universe to fail.
 He will not create in vain.

-Now it’s one thing for John Piper to in his comfort in this air conditioned room with hardly any problems in my life compared to what most people live with to say that, it’s another thing for people who right now in this room have cancer or had a child die last year.
-So let me let others bear testimony.
+Now it’s one thing for John Piper to in his comfort in this air-conditioned room with hardly any problems in my life compared to what most people live with to say that, it’s another thing for people who right now in this room have cancer or had a child die last year.
+So, let me let others bear testimony.
 Nathan comes to David having committed adultery and having killed Uriah in effect and says, “You are the man.”
 And David repents and confesses about Uriah.
 I mean after Nathan says, “Why did you despise the word of the Lord?
 Because you have done this, the child which was born to you will die.”
-And the next verse, verse 15 of second Samuel 12 says, “and the lord struck the child."
+And the next verse, verse 15 of second Samuel 12 says, “and the lord struck the child” (2 Samuel 12:15).

 It was not a happenstance killing.
 There were things happening behind the scenes that accounted for this.
 He came to one point in this article, I carry this around with me because I was stunned by this sentence.
 I read it over and over again to see if I was reading it correctly.